Breaking News | NNPC announces N153.17 ex-depot price for petrol

 He advised marketers to make their purchases through the online “Customer Express” platform (PPMCCustomer.Express/login/authenticate) at the recommended prices.

-He faulted the widely circulated memo in the media showing an increase in the PPMC Ex-Coastal Price and Ex-Depot Price (with collection) to N130 and N155.17, respectively.
+He faulted the widely circulated memo in the media purporting an increase in the PPMC Ex-Coastal Price and Ex-Depot Price (with collection) to N130 and N155.17, respectively.

 “We wish to clarify that there was a slight increase in the price based on the prevailing realities of market forces of demand and supply,” he stated.

-The News Agency of Nigeria reports that the PPMC did not make public the October ex-depot price but in September, it announced ex-depot price of N151.56k.
+The News Agency of Nigeria ( NAN) reports that the PPMC did not make public the October ex- depot price but in September, it announced ex-depot price of N151.56k.

-The November price of N153.17 has an increment of N1.61 from the September price.
+The November price of N153.17 has an increament of N1.61 from the September price.

 Comments